Klark Kent (album): Kollected Works

 Kollected Works is a compilation of songs that Stewart Copeland wrote under the pseudonym Klark Kent released on CD in 1995.
-It includes all the songs from Klark Kent, four "Klark Kent" non-album single tracks ("Too Kool to Kalypso", "Office Girls", "Thrills" and "Office Talk"), a new version of "Love Lessons", a song originally recorded by Colts (Stewart Copeland and Derek Holt) in 1986, and two previously unreleased tracks - "Strange Things Happen" and "Stay Ready".
+It includes all the songs from Klark Kent, four "Klark Kent" non-album single tracks ("Too Kool to Kalypso", "Office Girls", "Thrills" and "Office Talk"), a new version of "Love Lessons", a song originally recorded by Colts (Stewart Copeland and Derek Holt) in 1986, and two previously unreleased tracks, "Strange Things Happen" and "Stay Ready".
 "Strange Things Happen" had been recorded around the time of Copeland's journey to Africa prior to producing his LP and film The Rhythmatist (1985).
 It was left off the album and an alternative, slightly longer version was given to the soundtrack album of The Texas Chainsaw Massacre 2 in 1986.
 Like the new version of "Love Lessons", "Stay Ready" uses a drum machine instead of drums.
 Both previously unreleased tracks were recorded at The Worried Rabbit Studio in Assyria.
-Copeland recorded another track under the pseudonym Klark Kent - "Yo Ho Ho".
-The song was released on the IRS compilation album Just in Time for Christmas in 1990.
+Copeland recorded another track "Yo Ho Ho" under the pseudonym Klark Kent.
+The song was released on the I.R.S.
+Records compilation album Just in Time for Christmas in 1990.
 "Too Kool to Kalypso" would eventually find its way onto Copeland's album The Stewart Copeland Anthology, marking the first release of a song originally recorded as Klark Kent under his real name.

-In the Police's 1993 box set Message in a Box: The Complete Recordings, Sting commented for the first time on his decision not to sing "Don't Care" and why he thought the song was a better fit for Copeland, stating that "Stewart is good at being arrogant in a funny way.
+In the Police's 1993 box set Message in a Box: The Complete Recordings, Sting commented for the first time on his decision not to sing "Don't Care" and why he thought the song was a better fit for Copeland, stating, "Stewart is good at being arrogant in a funny way.
 As in the Klark Kent's line 'If you don't like my arrogance, you can suck my socks'".

+Reception

 In a retrospective review, Paul Collins of Allmusic panned the Klark Kent album, arguing that Copeland only recorded it for ego-driven reasons, and that his vocals make the songs unbearable.
 He concluded "the album only really succeeds when Copeland sticks to instrumentals".
 Despite this, Allmusic also made Kollected Works an album pick and published a review by Richard Foss declaring it to be "inventive new wave pop of the highest order" and "a record that combined the musical sensibilities of the Police and the lyrical concerns of Weird Al Yankovic".
 Foss applauded the album's humor and eccentricity, while contending that the tracks also have plenty of musical depth to make them hold up to repeated listens.